pyrsmk/LongueVue/README.md

 LongueVue 0.1.0
 ===============

-LongueVue is a contents extractor build on top of `preg_match()`.
-Concretely, you can extract any string contents from anything, like discover articles on some blog to create a RSS stream.
+LongueVue is a contents extractor built on top of `preg_match()`.
+Concretely, you can extract any string contents from anything, like discover articles on some blog to create a RSS stream per example.

 Installing
 ----------